 Substructure: The structure that supports the deck, like joists in a floor.

 Tube: A single pontoon tube.
 Synonymous with log.
-Some pontoons have two tubes, some have three.
+Some pontoons have two tubes, and some have three (tritoon).

 Underskin: A flat covering on the underside of a pontoon boat to protect the substructure and improve performance.